AlgoMathBR/symbolic_regression/README.md

 The reason for this choice is because algorithms have different inputs; some receive arrays, others receive strings, others receive numbers, etc. Besides, they can receive different numbers of variables, like 2 arrays or 2 strings.

 The `y -> output` of the algorithms was found using the Frequency Counting Method, where it counts how many times each line of the algorithm was called, and finally adds up this count.

+To run all the algorithms multiple times and choose how many internal repetitions it should perform, you can execute the file `symbolic_regression_bash.py`.

+And to view, you can execute the file ``results.py`.

+And to view the best results among the data, you can execute the file `best_results.py`.

 ### Installation